oVirt/ovirt-site/source/release/3.3.3/index.html.md

 ## Known issues

 *   EL >= 6.5 or cloud-init >= 0.7.2 are needed for cloud-init feature support ()
-*   On Fedora 19 with recent versions of PostgreSQL it may be necessary to manually change kernel.shmmax settings ()
+*   (**Fixed for 3.3.3 Final Release**) On Fedora 19 with recent versions of PostgreSQL it may be necessary to manually change kernel.shmmax settings ()

 ## Bugs fixed